JetBrains/kotlin-web-site/pages/docs/reference/inline-functions.md

 ```
 </div>

-Normal functions (not marked as inline) can not have reified parameters.
+Normal functions (not marked as inline) cannot have reified parameters.
 A type that does not have a run-time representation (e.g. a non-reified type parameter or a fictitious type like `Nothing`)
-can not be used as an argument for a reified type parameter.
+cannot be used as an argument for a reified type parameter.

 For a low-level description, see the [spec document](https://github.com/JetBrains/kotlin/blob/master/spec-docs/reified-type-parameters.md).